proccaserra/rose2018ng-notebook/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/proccaserra/rose2018ng-notebook/revisionfix)

 Once again, if running with myBinder.org, be aware that it takes some time to build the environment the first time around.
 Let the process complete.
+Important: one may see the following message `Failed to connect to event stream` from the Binder page while it builds.
+If this occurs, simply refresh the page and let the process run until the notebook is launched.

 2. Start Binder environment from individual notebooks: